You need calm, resilience, and focus.

-If we wish our students to develop self-awareness; develop resilience and empathy even in stressful times; connect more deeply to themselves, others and God; and ultimately to lead purposeful lives . . . we must embody the same mindful habits and skills.
+If we wish our students to develop greater self-awareness; develop resilience and empathy even in stressful times; connect more deeply to themselves, others and God; and ultimately to lead meaningful Jewish lives . . . we must embody the same mindful habits and skills.

 We must “walk the mindful walk.”

 Without doing so, we run the risk of undercutting what we hope to teach by modeling mindlessness and reactivity.

 For instance, if we tell our students to stay calm during this time but are unable to remain calm and balanced ourselves, they will take in a lesson in anxiety rather than calm.

 But by walking the mindful walk, we can transform how students engage with their families, friends, teachers – and ultimately their communities and the larger world.

 We are the teachers, but we are also the lessons.